Reinforcement Learning for Multi-Objective and Constrained Markov Decision Processes: Reinforcement Learning for Zero-Sum Markov-Bandit Games

 \subsection{Discounted Rewards}

 Consider a zero-sum Markov-Bandit game where the agent is maximizing the total discounted reward given by

-for the initial state $s_0=s\in S$.
-Let $Q(s,a,o)$ be the expected reward of the agent taking action $a_0=a\in A$ from state $s_0=s$, and continuing with a policy $\pi$ thereafter when the opponent takes action $o$.
+for the initial state $s_0\in S$.
+Let $Q(s,a,o)$ be the expected reward of the agent taking action $a_0=a\in A$ from state $s_0=s$, and continuing with a policy $\pi$ thereafter when the opponent takes a fixed action $o$.
 Note that this is different from zero-sum Markov games with discounted rewards \citep{Littman:1994}, where the opponent's actions may vary over time, that is $o_k$ is not a constant.
 Then for any stationary policy $\pi$, we have that

-and
+\if 0 and

-Equation (\ref{Q}) is known as the Bellman equation, and the solution to (\ref{Q}) with respect to $Q$ that corresponds to the optimal policy $\pi^\star$ is denoted $Q^\star$.
+\fi Equation (\ref{Q}) is known as the Bellman equation.
+The solution to (\ref{Q}), with respect to $Q$ and the initial state $s_0$ that corresponds to the optimal policy $\pi^\star$, is denoted $Q^\star$.
 If we have the function $Q^\star$, then we can obtain the optimal policy $\pi^\star$ according to the equations

-which maximizes the total discounted reward
+which maximizes the total discounted reward {

-for $s=s_0$.
+} for $s=s_0$.
 Note that the optimal policy may not be deterministic, as opposed to reinforcement learning for unconstrained Markov Decision Processes, where there is always an optimal policy that is deterministic.
+Also, not that we will get different $Q$ tables for different initial states here.
+Therefore, $Q^\star$ is in fact dependent on and varies with respect to $s_0$.
+A more proper notation would be to use $Q^\star_{s_0}$, but we omit the indexing with respect to $s_0$ for ease of notation.
 It's relevant to introduce the operator

 which $\pi^*$ appears in Equation (\ref{pistar0}).
 It's not hard to check that the operator $\mathbf{T}$ is not a contraction, so the standard $Q$-learning that is commonly used for reinforcement learning in Markov decision processes with discounted rewards can't be applied here.